 The Selection Committee is composed of 28 members appointed by the Government group, 14 members appointed by the Employers' group, and 14 by the Workers' group.
 Its responsibilities include arranging the programme of the Conference, fixing the time and agenda of its plenary sittings and acting on its behalf on any other routine question.
 Since the 1996 reforms to the Conference, most of these tasks have been delegated to the Officers of the Committee.
-While the Selection Committee may be called on at any time to consider specific issues, it normally holds only one sitting at the beginning of the Conference.
+The Selection Committee may be called on at any time to consider specific issues.